roobottom/roodesign2019/site/content/pages/index.md

 cta: 'Discover how I can help'
 cta_url: /services
 illustration: /assets/illustrations/homepage.png
+page_no_index: false
+no_follow_links: false
+sitemap_priority: '0.5'
+sitemap_changefreq: daily
+twitter_share_setting: inherit
 template: homepage
 fieldset: homepage
 id: db0ae4e3-4f10-4802-bc40-0b880cbf02c7
 ---
-Increasingly, organisations understand the power of outstanding user experience.
-The way in which a website, app or service engages a user is *the* essential ingredient for success.
+Increasingly, organisations understand the power of design to accelerate their efforts.
+But they lack the expertise and processes to effect any real change — that's where I come in!

-I work with in-house product teams, agencies and directly with clients to help them realise the full potential of their digital products.
+I work with in-house product teams, agencies and directly with clients to help them realise the full potential of digital products.